 We foresee pressure on rental incomes enduring throughout 2020 having failed to witness positive leading indicators from the Chinese data to date.
 The world is in the midst of very unusual circumstances, the severity of which strains modelling expertise to its limits.
 Based on such insecurity, our paramount recommendation for ABS vehicles must be that prompt, clear engagement with lessees is established so that the optimal solution for each party can be worked towards.

 The data behind today’s session was provided by IBA.iQ, our unrivalled intelligence platform.
-Please make use of the free trial we’re offering by accessing this link.
+Please make use of the system demonstration we’re offering by accessing this link.
 For further information about the subjects touched on today or to discuss the services we offer please get in touch with Philseymour@iba.aero